-The instruments are meant to be representatives of their types, not authentic examples.
-So, for example, the didgeridoo is made of synthetic material, not wood--but a wood didgeridoo is cost-prohibitive for our budget, and would also require more care (and incur more fines if damage occured).
+The instruments are meant to be representatives of their types; it was not possible to obtain all authentic examples.
+So, for example, the didgeridoo is made of synthetic material, not wood--but a wood didgeridoo is cost-prohibitive for our budget, and would also require more care (and incur more fines if damage occurred).
 The highest quality as appropriate to a lending item was chosen in each case; the collection is meant to inspire interest and we hope it will do just that.

-The primary courses this collection supports are IS201:09, MU 252, and Music Therapy fieldwork.
+The primary courses this collection supports are IS201 World Music, MU 252, and Music Therapy fieldwork.